MythologIQ/Hearthlink/docs/process_refinement.md

 ⚡ **This document is a dynamic, ever-evolving process manual—purpose-built to learn from failing forward and continuous improvement.
-Every lesson, challenge, and enhancement is recorded here to drive Hearthlink toward platinum-grade excellence.**
+Every lesson, challenge, and enhancement is recorded here to drive Hearthlink toward comprehensive excellence following all documented process standards and reference docs/process_refinement.md for the current standard operating procedures (SOP) and process requirements.**

 ---